 I can’t overestimate how helpful this is.
-You won’t waste your time recombining cups over and over again, you just arrange them in a neat stack at the right angles one after another.
+You won’t waste your time recombining cups over and over again.
+You only arrange them in a neat stack at the right angles one after another.

 I started with a bottom cup, leaving some space for a little milk jug and my hand.

-It’s just like embroidery: so long as your top side looks good, it doesn’t matter what happens underneath.
+It’s like embroidery: as long as your top side looks good, it doesn’t matter what happens underneath.

 Lighting and Camera Settings